Top Crypto Tax-Free Countries in 2023!

 United Arab Emirates- Dubai

-Dubai is probably the most popular mention on the list as being a resident of the United Arab Emirates is about the closest anyone can become to being able to live tax-free without breaking laws.
-Residents are not obligated to pay taxes on crypto, property, income, or capital gains.
+Dubai is one of the most popular mentions on the list as being a resident of the United Arab Emirates is about the closest anyone can become to being able to live tax-free without breaking laws.
+Residents are not obligated to pay capital gains taxes on crypto, property, or even worry about income tax.

 The city of Dubai is a paradise for people looking for an insanely high quality of life and a metropolitan lifestyle.
-There is no shortage of high-end restaurants, ethnic foods, Lambos for sale, or nightlife.
+There is no shortage of high-end restaurants, ethnic foods, Lambos for sale, or nightlife activities.
 It may just be the “party-est” city on the planet.
-It certainly is the home of luxury sports cars, apartments and yachts.
+It certainly is the home of luxury sports cars, apartments, and yachts.

 Ranking among some of the top safest cities in the world, crypto millionaires can feel pretty safe here as they drop their gains on expensive bottles of Dom Perignon and enjoy a lush lifestyle.

 The most affordable way to get your visa there is by setting up a company and employing yourself as a crypto trader.
-I know a few YouTubers and crypto traders who have done just that.
-Internet speeds in Dubai are among the best in the world, and the weather is fantastic, albeit a bit dry.
+I know a few YouTubers and crypto traders who have done just that in order to avoid the capital gains tax, income tax, and general annoyance of dealing with the tax department.
+Internet speeds in Dubai are among the best in the world, and the weather is fantastic, albeit a bit dry and too hot for some.
 It is in the desert, after all.
 The summer temperatures can rise to above 40 degrees Celsius, so you will want air conditioning.

-Though getting Swiss residency is not easy.
-To get residency, you need to be:
+Though getting Swiss Permanent Residency is not easy.
+To get residency, you need to meet the following criteria:

 - Invest a minimum of CHF 1,000,000